 Crayfish

-Crayfish are crustaceans and look like a small lobster.
+Crayfish are crustaceans that look like small lobsters.
 Crayfish season runs from the middle of July through to mid-September.

 Crayfish – traditional foods of Finland.
 Photo Credit: Vastavalo Jorma Jamsen, Visit Finland.